kenorb/katacoda-scenarios/corda-ansible-install/step8.md

 5. Start the Corda service using `systemctl`{{copy}} command.
 6. Verify existence of the `/opt/corda/network-parameters`{{copy}} (should be fetched upon Corda node initial registration).

+## Expected outcome

+After successful run of the playbook, in the last lines of play ("Register node" section), you should see the following yello message (in yellow color):

+> Registering as a new participant with Corda network

+> Successfully registered Corda node with compatibility zone

+> Corda node will now terminate.

+Also, after successful registration with the IM and running the service, you should see the new created file at `/opt/corda/network-parameters`{{copy}} containing the node's network parameters.

+If you see the red error instead, please revise your configuration.

 ## Documentation

 - <https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html>